ryncmrfrd/lp/README.md

 ```

-And that's how the EP Auto Answerer chrome extention works.
+And that's how the LP Auto Answerer works!
 If you made it all the way to this point, thanks for dealing with my poor documentation skills.

-## View my other stuff at [ryncmrfrd.me](https://ryncmrfrd.me)
+> And a final footnote - don't worry past Ryan, you did great - your documentation skills aren't half bad! 🏆